-Requesting changes to the Root Zone - Requesting changes to the Root Zone and its associated Whois database upon validation of a request.
+Requesting changes to the Root Zone - Requesting changes to the Root Zone and its associated WHOIS database upon validation of a request.
 The Root Zone maintainer is responsible for implementing change requests from the IFO.
 Given the NTIA has stated that the transition of the Root Zone Maintainer function will be a separate process (which is not the responsibility of the CWG-Stewardship and has yet to be initiated), this element is beyond the scope of the CWG-Stewardship.
 The CWG-Stewardship assumes that the NTIA will ensure that there is a suitable Root Zone Maintainer service available to the IFO that can function using current systems.

-As described above, continuity of service is assured: there are no material changes to the operation of the Whois database or the .int TLD; and changes have been accounted for in the Root Zone environment, to the extent of the CWG-Stewardship’s scope of work.
-The CWG-Stewardship further ensures continuity of oversight of service by establishing the Customer Standing Committee (CSC).
+As described above, continuity of service is assured: there are no material changes to the operation of the WHOIS database or the .INT TLD; and changes have been accounted for in the Root Zone environment, to the extent of the CWG-Stewardship’s scope of work.
+The CWG-Stewardship further ensures continuity of oversight of service by establishing the CSC.
 The CSC would oversee operations for IANA naming services, replacing NTIA oversight.
-The CSC is envisioned as multistakeholder, customer-based, and inclusive of other operational communities – should these communities wish to liaise expertise regarding naming services operations.
-In the CSC, the CWG-Stewardship strengthens multistakeholder stewardship of the IANA functions.
+The CSC is envisioned as customer-based, and inclusive of other operational communities – should these communities wish to liaise expertise regarding naming services operations.
+In the CSC, the CWG-Stewardship strengthens a customer-based stewardship of the IANA functions.

 IV.B.
 Description of any legal framework requirements in the absence of the NTIA contract